Description

 Battery Edge Protector

-The edge protector is placed on the top of single lead plates to guard them against damage during assembly.
-It also covers the top edge and helps to stop shorts.
+The edge protector is placed on the top edge of single lead plates to guard them against damage during assembly.
+It also covers the top edge and helps to prevent shorts.

 Battery Cell Cover